Chapter I. General Provisions

 an organization which offers all guarantees of impartiality and efficacy the

 duties incumbent on the Protecting Powers by virtue of the present

-When wounded and sick, or medical personnel and chaplains do not benefit
+When wounded, sick and shipwrecked, or medical personnel and chaplains do

-or cease to benefit, no matter for what reason, by the activities of a
+not benefit or cease to benefit, no matter for what reason, by the

-Protecting Power or of an organization provided for in the first paragraph
+activities of a Protecting Power or of an organization provided for in the

-above, the Detaining Power shall request a neutral State, or such an
+first paragraph above, the Detaining Power shall request a neutral State, or

 Convention by a Protecting Power designated by the Parties to a conflict.